How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 It was unfortunate to hear, but I likened the situation to her favorite topic: minimalism.
 “Whenever you talk to your customers, you tend to advise them and give tips to throw away as many possessions or furniture as possible or donate them to others.
 This way, you can have a less stressful life than others,” I said.

-When the interior designer nodded, I added, “Well, please think of emotional detachment using the same principle.
+When the professional nodded, I added, “Well, please think of emotional detachment using the same principle.
 Having fewer people in your life can most likely make your relationships more significant than ever.
 After all, you will only allow yourself to get close to individuals who want nothing but greatness for you.”

 Source: pexels.com

-Conclusion: Interior Designer’s Counseling
+Conclusion: Designer’s Counseling

-Talking to an adult client deal with anxiety and dependency issues was more challenging than helping a child overcome them.
+Talking to an adult client dealing with anxiety and dependency issues was more challenging than helping a child overcome them.
 As my new client was full-grown, her idea that her current friends were the only people who cared for her and that she wouldn’t matter without them had been deeply ingrained in her mind.
-I had to keep her in counseling control for a few months because she kept going back and forth, unsure of her functions and feelings and confused about her balance as she did not know what she should do, although she was aware of what must be done.
+I had to keep her in counseling control for a few months because she kept going back and forth, unsure of her functions and feelings, and confused about her balance as she did not know what she should do, although she was aware of what must be done.

 Nevertheless, the client made a concrete decision once her friends tried to make her do something illegal.
 She reached her breaking point, turned her back on them, and never looked back.